-The final decision regarding the content of the report lies with the Audit Manager Head of Internal Audit.
+The final decision regarding the content of the report lies with the Audit Manager.

-The aAction pPlan should be updated with the results of the manager meeting (i.e. timescale for implementation, management response and officer responsible).
+The action plan should be updated with the results of the manager meeting (i.e. timescale for implementation, management response and officer responsible).

 Any areas of disagreement between the Auditor and Management that cannot be resolved by discussion should be recorded in the action plan and the residual risk highlighted.
-Those areas giving rise to significant risks that are not agreed should be brought to the attention of the relevant DirectorHead of Service, the Chief Executive or the S151 Officer, and if necessary with Audit & Member Standards Committee.
+Those areas giving rise to significant risks that are not agreed should be brought to the attention of the relevant Head of Service, the Chief Executive or the S151 Officer, and if necessary with Audit & Member Standards Committee.